Baytril Otic (Canada)This page contains information on Baytril Otic for veterinary use.

 StorageStore between 4 and 25°C. Store in an upright position.
 Do not store in direct sunlight.

 How SuppliedBaytril® Otic (enrofloxacin/silver sulfadiazine)

-Oval plastic bottles with dropper tip and extended tip closure
+Oval plastic bottle with dropper tip and extended tip closure

-Oval plastic bottles with dropper tip and extended tip closure
+Oval plastic bottle with dropper tip and extended tip closure

 1. Hooper DC and Wolfson JS.
 Mechanisms of quinolone action and bacterial killing, in Quinolone Antimicrobial Agents.
 Washington DC, American Society for Microbiology, 2nd ed., 1993, 53-75.